Kralizek/AWSSecretsManagerConfigurationExtensions/README.md

 ### AWS Region

-By default, this library fetches the secrets registered in the AWS region `us-east-1`.
+By default, this library fetches the secrets registered in the AWS region associated with the default profile.
 You can change that by passing the desired region.

 ```csharp
 builder.AddSecretsManager(region: RegionEndpoint.EUWest1);